 Child Neurology; Epilepsy; Neuromuscular Disorders; Pediatrics

 As a pediatric neurologist, my clinical practice focuses on the comprehensive neurologic care of infants, children and adolescents.
 Having completed fellowship training in clinical neurophysiology, my expertise focuses on the evaluation and management of epileptic and non-epileptic (stress-induced) seizures, as well as neuromuscular disorders, with particular skill in performing electroencephalography (EEG) and electromyography (EMG).
-I am one of the panel neurologists in the Epilepsy Monitoring Unit at the Women and Children’s Hospital of Buffalo (WCHOB).
+I am the director of the Pediatric Neuromuscular clinic at Oishei Children’s Hospital of Buffalo.
+Our center is the New York State Department of Health designated care center for spinal muscular atrophy.
+I am also one of the panel neurologists in the Epilepsy Monitoring Unit at OCH.
 As a physician for the inpatient and outpatient neurology service, I attend to the needs of patients who present to WCHOB with a variety of neurologic symptoms.

 I am actively involved in research mentorship and in the teaching of medical students, residents in adult neurology, pediatric neurology, pediatrics, psychiatry and fellows in clinical neurophysiology.